CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 ### Example 6: Using a specific value from a document in the Batch generation template

-You can use others than specified in the Batch Template form fields to be incorporated in a Batch template.
-In this example, a Warehouse value is used.
-Batch template generation is unsuitable, but we can set User-Defined Values for the Classification field to incorporate a Warehouse value into a Batch name.
+Sometimes, you may want to include values in your batch number that aren’t directly supported in the Batch Template field list - such as a warehouse code.
+Although batch template formulas can’t pull such values directly, SAP Business One offers a workaround by using User-Defined Values (UDVs) to dynamically populate the Classification field with data like the warehouse code.
+This allows you to indirectly integrate the value into your batch naming logic.

 1. Create a new query in Query Generator (Tools → Queries → Query Generator), and type in $[PDN1,WhsCode] (the name of the warehouse field) in the Select field.